Boat Grit Blasting Facility

 It is usually possible to take the antifoul back to a layer of epoxy coating and is recommended.
 To remove an epoxy layer in addition to the antifoul can be much more time consuming and there is an additional cost.
 Please contact us for more details.

 What coatings should be reinstated after the anti-foul has been removed?

 This depends on the condition of the hull and what type of anti-foul or foul release system is desired.
 Typically any voids would be filled (the cost of this will be dependent on the condition of the hull and what remedial work is required)

 Following this there are various options.
 Sometimes a boat requires peeling and relaminating before epoxy coating if osmosis is present.
 After this the antifoul coatings can be applied, these range from the standard copper based antifoul, to coppercoat and the foul release style silicon based coatings.

 Will my keel get blasted too?

 Yes, we would normally sandblast this as part of the job.
 NB.
 If your keel is iron and not encapsulated then it is important that the exposed metal is sealed rapidly with a good quality epoxy coating to ensure it does not rust.
 (There is an additional cost for this)

-What do I need to do to prepare my boat for sandblasting?
+What do I need to do to prepare my boat for blasting?

 How much will it cost?

-Costs are broken down per foot; a simple shot blast is £19.20 for a sailing boat and from £23 per foot for a motorboat.
-As stated above, Jeremy Rogers Limited is not liable for the state of the hull that is exposed by the sandblasting; any remedial work required to get the hull in the correct condition for coating will be discussed with the owner post blasting.
+We assess each job on an individual basis based on existing coatings that are required to be removed and what is required to repair any voids following blasting, as well as the size of the hull.
+As stated above, Jeremy Rogers Limited is not liable for the state of the hull that is exposed by the blasting; any remedial work required to get the hull in the correct condition for coating will be discussed with the owner post blasting.